 Forcing this pin low causes a Bus Reset condition on the active cable ports, and resets the internal logic to the Reset Start state.
 SYSCLK remains active.
-For power up (and after power down is asserted) a 2 ms delay is required to assure proper PLL operation.
-An internal pull-up resistor is connected to V{DD} , so only an external delay capacitor is required.
+An internal pull-up resistor is provided that is connected to V{DD} , so only an external delay capacitor is required.
 This input is a standard logic buffer and may also be driven by an open drain logic output buffer.
-The RESET pin also has a n-channel pull-down transistor activated by the Power Down pin.
-For a reset during normal operation, a 10 μs low pulse on this pin will accomplish a full PHY reset.
-This pulse as well as the 2 ms power up pulse could be microprocessor controlled in which case the external delay capacitor would not be needed.
-For more details on using single capacitor isolation with this pin please refer to the Philips Isolation Application Note AN2452.
+The RESET pin also has a n-channel pull-down transistor activated by the PD (Power Down) pin.